Student Tuition Accounts can be viewed by the student on the College BIONIC system under Self-Service/Campus Finances. .

 Please contact A.W.G.
 Dewar, Inc., at (617) 774-1555 or you can access their website at www.collegerefund.com for more information or to apply.

 Form 1098T: Lifetime Learning Tax Credit and American Opportunity Credit: On or before January 31 the student will receive Form 1098-T from the College.
 This form will contain the student’s name, address and SSN as well as the College’s name address and Tax ID.
 It will include amounts Haverford billed the student for qualified tuition expenses and the student’s scholarships and grants total.
 As permitted by federal regulation, we will not include any information about tuition payments on the 1098-T. Payments made to the College are shown on your tuition bill.
+Copies of all issued 1098t forms can be found at www.1098t.com.

-Both the Lifetime Learning Tax Credit and American Opportunity Credit may reduce the amount of federal tax that may have to be paid.
+Both the Lifetime Learning Tax Credit and American Opportunity Credit may reduce the amount of federal tax that may have to be paid..

 Please note that none of the above is meant to be construed as tax advice.
 Please consult your tax advisor for any specific questions about how these credits may apply to your own individual circumstances.
 Additional current information is available from IRS Publication 970, Tax Benefits for Higher Education which we strongly recommend.